minhhieu76qng/dsv-docs/docs/mattermost-upgrades.md

 # Upgrading Mattermost webapp

-:exclamation: Skip this step when you upgrade by using MM release and don't need to customize client.
+:exclamation: Skip this step when you upgrade using MM release and don't need client customization.

 ### 1. Follow steps at [MM's Dev Webapp Setup Guide](https://developers.mattermost.com/contribute/webapp/developer-setup/)
 - Make sure your webapp is installed.